Table of Contents

 Attend The Puccini Festival

 The nearby town of Torre del Lago is where famed Italian composer Giacomo Puccini lived for more than 30 years.
-As such, the town honors the maestro with the Puccini Festival aka the Fondazione Festival Pucciniano, an opera festival in each summer where his acclaimed works from Madama Butterfly to Tosca are staged.
+As such, the town honors the maestro with the Puccini Festival aka the Fondazione Festival Pucciniano, an opera festival each summer where his acclaimed works like Madama Butterfly to Tosca are staged.